 As mentioned above, Qatar Airways is also leasing some A330s from Oman Air, and these feature a superior product in business class.
 They have Apex Suites, which are in a 2-2-2 configuration.

 Qatar Airways is known for its excellent Qsuites business class.
-While we’re coming up on five years since the product was introduced, you won’t yet find this on all of the carrier’s long-haul jets.
+While it has been five years since the product was introduced, you won’t yet find this on all of the carrier’s long-haul jets.
 For that matter, Qatar Airways has introduced a new 787 business class product since then, so there aren’t even plans to install Qsuites on all jets.

 Admittedly the percentage of planes with Qsuites has been adversely impacted by the A350 groundings, as Qatar Airways now has quite a varied fleet.
 Hopefully, the above is at least a useful rundown of what to expect in terms of your odds of getting Qsuites.